rnascunha/coap-te/README.md

 ## Using

-The directory `examples` contains some code samples with detailed exaplanations on how to use **CoAP-te**.
+If you build **CoAP-te** with the `-DWITH_EXAMPLES=1` flag, all example executables are at you build directory.
+The directory `examples` contains the source code of the examples with detailed exaplanations on how to use **CoAP-te**.
 A brief overview is show here:

 *Messages examples*:
 * `serialize_parse`: shows how the serialize message using 3 strategies (factory and manually using option list/array).
 Then parse this information (as it was received by network) and iterate through options.